nayyara-airlangga/os222/links.md

 4. [Develop your own file system with FUSE]<br>
 If you want to get a bit more deep and hands-on with FUSE, this article might be for you.
 This article gives a comprehensive breakdown on implementing our own file system with FUSE.
 It also covers several components of the FUSE library and APIs.
 Not exactly an easy read, but certainly a great one.

+# Week 04

+1. [Paging - OS Dev Wiki]<br>
+I've talked about the OS Dev wiki multiple times already because it's such a great learning resource.
+This section of the wiki thoroughly explains about paging, the benefits, implementations, page faults, and more.
+Paging is a pretty difficult thing to implement and this wiki is here to help.

+2. [The Memory and Pointers]<br>
+Pointers are such a core concept in many different fields of programming, not just for operating systems.
+Knowing how to handle and use pointers correctly can go a long way.
+This article gives a great explanation and examples of pointers and computer memory.

+3. [Shared Libraries]<br>
+Shared libraries allows pre-compiled code to be used and shared by different programs that need it.
+This article explains pretty well about shared libraries from a more hands-on perspective.